yangh567/level4-project/template/timelog.md

 ## 20 oct 2020 Tuesday
 * *5 hours* working on learning clustering algorithm for classifying cancers
 * *5 minutes* writing timelog

+## 21 oct 2020 Wednesday
+* *5 hours* learning icluster as it might be used as tool to perform clustering on tumors
+* *5 minutes* writing timelog